Hopf dreams and diagonal harmonics: Introduction

 The module of diagonal harmonics has natural generalizations in three or more sets of variables.
 However, very little is known about these generalizations and the techniques from algebraic geometry do not straightforward apply.
 Computational experiments by M.~Haiman from the early 1990's~\cite[Fact~2.8.1]{Haiman-conjectures} suggest explicit simple dimension formulas for the space of diagonal harmonics and its alternating component in the trivariate case.
 F.~Bergeron noticed that these formulas coincide with formulas counting labeled and unlabeled intervals in the classical Tamari lattice, and opened the door to a more systematic study of the multivariate case~\cite{BergeronPrevilleRatelle,Bergeron-multivariateDiagonalCoinvariantSpaces}.
 In particular, together with L.-F.~Pr\'eville-Ratelle, they established a connection between trivariate diagonal harmonics and intervals in the Tamari lattice, by presenting an explicit combinatorial conjecture for the Frobenius characteristic that involves two statistics $\dinv$ and length of the longest chain in the intervals~\cite[Conj.~1]{BergeronPrevilleRatelle}.
 This conjecture and the dimension formulas in the trivariate case remain widely open.
 In addition, not even a dimension formula is known yet for the four variable case.
 F.~Bergeron suggested to us that there might be a way to understand the $r$-variate diagonal harmonics in terms of some suitable $(r-1)$-chains in the Tamari lattice.
 In this paper we present a milestone towards this understanding by introducing a new class of chains in the Tamari lattice that was motivated by our Hopf algebra construction.

 A very natural question is to ask about the number of Tamari chains related to intervals in the graded dimensions of the Hopf algebra of dominant pipe dreams.
 This motivates a natural notion of \emph{Hopf chains} of Dyck paths.
 A Hopf chain is a chain~$(\pi_1,\dots,\pi_r)$ in the classical Tamari lattice satisfying an extra property motivated from the Hopf algebra, and such that $\pi_1$ is the diagonal path.
 Surprisingly, they turn out to be closely related to multivariate diagonal harmonics, not only in the numerology related to dimension formulas, but also in their underlying representation theory.
 More explicitly, let us denote by~$\DiagHarm{n}{r}$ the diagonal harmonics space on $r$ sets of $n$ variables.
-We will prove that, for degree~$n\leq 4$ and \emph{any number $r$} of sets of variables, the Frobenius characteristic of~$\DiagHarm{n}{r}$ expanded in the basis of elementary symmetric functions can be identified with a Hilbert series of Hopf chains (Theorem~\ref{thm:eExpansion}).
-As a consequence we obtain that, under these assumptions, the dimension of the alternating component of~$\DiagHarm{n}{r}$ is equal to the number of Hopf chains, and that the dimension of the full space is equal to the number of labeled Hopf chains.
-Our result involves a new \emph{collar} statistic of Hopf chains that corresponds to the grading of one of the sets of variables.
-The collar statistic generalizes the area statistic of Dyck paths in the bivariate case and the length of a longest chain in a Tamari interval in the trivariate case.
-We also present an explicit combinatorial formula, for degree~$n\leq 4$ and \emph{any number $r$} of sets of variables, for the bigraded Hilbert series of the alternating component of~$\DiagHarm{n}{r}$ in terms of the collar and the $\dinv$ statistics (Proposition~\ref{prop:bigradedHilbertSeries}).
+We will prove that, for degree~$n\leq 4$ and \emph{any number $r$} of sets of variables, the $q,t$-Frobenius characteristic of~$\DiagHarm{n}{r}$ can be obtained as a generating function of Hopf chains using a new \emph{collar} statistic and the LLT polynomials of A.~Lascoux, B.~Leclerc and J.-Y.~Thibon (see Theorem~\ref{thm:LLT}).
+Our result generalizes the shuffle conjecture to the multivariate case (for $n\leq 4$), and has several immediate consequences.
+For instance, the dimensions of~$\DiagHarm{n}{r}$ and its alternating component~$\Alt(\DiagHarm{n}{r})$ are equal to the number of labeled and unlabeled Hopf chains, respectively, and the bigraded Hilbert series of~$\Alt(\DiagHarm{n}{r})$ is the generating function of Hopf chains with respect to the collar and $\dinv$ statistics (see Corollary~\ref{coro:bigcoro}).